elixir-lang/elixir/lib/elixir/pages/unicode-syntax.md

 Elixir also supports Unicode in identifiers since Elixir v1.5, as defined in the [Unicode Annex #31](https://unicode.org/reports/tr31/).
 The focus of this document is to describe how Elixir implements the requirements outlined in the Unicode Annex.
 These requirements are referred to as R1, R6 and so on.

+Elixir will warn on confusing or suspicious uses of Unicode in identifiers since Elixir v1.15, as defined in the [Unicode Technical Standard #39](https://unicode.org/reports/tr39/) on Security.
+The [Unicode Security](unicode-security.html) document describes how Elixir implements the requirements of that Standard.

 To check the Unicode version of your current Elixir installation, run `String.Unicode.version()`.

 ## R1.
 Default Identifiers